jeffreytse/jekyll-spaceship/README.md

 ### 8. Modifying Element Usage

 It allows us to modify elements via `CSS3 selectors`.
-Through it you can easily modify the attributes of a element tag, replace the child nodes and so on, it's very flexible, but here is example usage for modifying a document:
+Through it you can easily modify the attributes of an element tag, replace the children nodes and so on, it's very flexible, but here is example usage for modifying a document:

 ```yml
 # Here is a comprehensive example